-Many a vineyard and enterprising producer have prevailed to deliver a wealth of alcohol-free alternatives for the wine lover looking to savour complexity on the nose and deliciously deep flavour on the palate.
+Many a vineyard and enterprising producer have succeeded in delivering a wealth of alcohol-free alternatives for the wine lover looking to savour complexity on the nose and deliciously deep flavour on the palate.

 Benefits of Non-Alcoholic Wine

-For those with a high intake of alcohol units regularly, non-alcoholic wine might be seen as an easy way to minimise the negative effects of drinking.
+For those with a regular high intake of alcohol units, non-alcoholic wine might be seen as an easy way to minimise the negative effects of drinking.
 Whether it’s used to supplement full-bodied bottles of your preferred reds and whites, or taken to as a total swap, non alcoholic wines bring plenty of potential benefits.